Electronic Warfare

 CarrierCarrier typeCarriage evidence

-MMP-H added external podded CEASAR, and the 2019 Air National Guard modernization book required six CEASAR pods for the three Commando Solo aircraft.
+MMP-H added external podded CEASAR, and the 2019 Air National Guard modernization book required six CEASAR pods for three Commando Solo aircraft.

 Sources: The Commando Solo bows out | Aerospace Global News, 2019 ANG Mod Book